MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 > [!WARNING]
 > - This feature is incompatible with both Windows (any architecture) and Linux ARM64 node pools.
 > - This feature is incompatible with .NET [self-contained](/dotnet/core/deploying/#publish-self-contained) applications.
-> - This feature is incompatible with Node.js applications using gRPC

 ## Install the aks-preview Azure CLI extension